SaifEleslam1910/SIEMENS_TiaKit_DigitalTwin/README.md

 # Mini Conveyor Digital Twin

-🚀 **Welcome!** This project simulates and controls a **mini conveyor system** using a digital twin approach, combining 3D modeling, real-time simulation, and industrial communication protocols.
+🚀 **Welcome to the SIEMENS TiaKit DigitalTwin project!** This project simulates and controls a **mini conveyor system** using a digital twin approach, combining 3D modeling, real-time simulation, and industrial communication protocols.

 ## Key Components
 - **3D Modeling**: Blender for conveyor belt and environment assets.